July 22, 2022

 Washing wool by hand

-Although wool does not really need to be washed often, it may well be that your wool blanket gets dirty and really needs a good wash.
-If you do want to wash a woolen blanket completely, you can easily wash it by hand.
-If you have a heavy wool blanket, wash it in the washing machine, but do make sure your washing machine can handle the weight!
+If you do want to wash a woolen blanket completely, you can wash it by hand.
+If you have a heavy wool blanket, make sure your washing machine can handle the weight!

-It is very important that do not wring or rub the wool item.
+You mustn’t wring or rub the wool blanket.
 Because the fibers of wool have a kind of scales, these will interlock and felt the wool blanket.
-As a direct result of friction it then becomes stiff and hard.
+As a direct result of friction, it will become stiff and hard.
 Exactly what you don’t want for your favorite wool blankets.

 Laundry basket on a wooden table.